Born into Nixon, I was raised in hell

 The pillar of damage control

-I've been to the edge
+I've been to the edge and I've thrown the bouquet (hey)

-And I've thrown the bouquet of flowers left over the grave
+Of flowers left over the grave

 I sat in the waiting room, wasting my time

-And waiting for Judgment Day
+And waiting for judgement day

 The freedom to obey

-Is the song that strangles me
+It's the song that strangles me

-Well don't cross the line
+Well, don't cross the line

 Oh, dream, America, dream